aerogear/graphback/docs/database-schema-migrations.md

 }
 ```

-> NOTE: The field name must match that of the related type.
-Support for custom field names is coming soon.
+> NOTE: See [relationships](./relationships) for how to customise foreign key field names.

 #### Default field value